 RTS Genesee - Public Transportation

 RTS Genesee offers transportation throughout Genesee County.
-Service is available Monday through Friday in Batavia and a variable schedule is followed for the rural sections of the County.
-Wheelchairs can be accommodated.
+Service is available Monday through Saturday.

-The fee for rural service is $3.00 for a one-way trip with Senior Citizens at half fare of $1.50 per one-way trip.
-Rural service includes at home pick-up and return.
+The fee for countywide service is $3.00 for a one-way trip with seniors and persons with disabilities at half fare.
+This includes at home pick-up and return.
 A personal care attendant can ride at no cost.
 Children up to 4 years of age ride for free.
 There are no discounts for children ages 5-12 and children aged 12 and older pay full fare.

-LeRoy/Stafford/Batavia Shuttle: Daily Service (M-F) from Batavia to LeRoy and back, is available for 3 round trips per day and serves the area between Batavia to LeRoy with various pick-up locations.
+Route 214 Batavia/LeRoy Daily Service (M-F) from Batavia to LeRoy and back is available for 4 round trips per day (one midday run has been added).
+It serves the area between Batavia to LeRoy with various pick-up locations.
 The bus will stop for riders at any corner along Route 5 and will also pick-up riders at their home, if the location is within 3/4 of a mile from Route 5.
-The cost for this service is $3.00 for a one-way trip, with seniors and disabled persons paying the half-fare rate of $1.50 per one-way trip.
+The cost for this service is $1.00 for a one-way trip, with seniors and disabled persons paying the half-fare rate of $.50 per one-way trip.
 A personal care attendant can ride at no cost.

 For bus schedule information, contact RTS Genesee at (585) 343-3079.
-More information is also available at their website, www.myrts.com/Genesee.
+More information is also available at their website: myrts.com/Genesee